-The basic building element, the mud-shaped (Fig. 6.9), moulded tabodi is the primary unit for most construction work in Batammariba architecture.
+The basic building element, the mudshaped, moulded tabodi is the primary unit for most construction work in Batammariba architecture.
 This important element goes by several names such as, dibbo and kentege.
 Another technique of wall construction still popular in the rural areas is what Prussin (1986) terms, "pottery techniques".
 This technique employs a wet mud tabodi with prior moulding.